mmann1123/pyGIS/pygis/_build/html/_sources/docs/d_raster_crs_intro.md

 plt.title("Temperature")
 plt.show()
 ```

+Note that *`Z` contains no data on its location*.
+Its just an array, the information stored in `x` and `y` aren't associated with it at all.
+This location data will often be stored in the header of file.
+In order to 'locate' the array on the map we will use affine transformations.

+Affine transformations allows us to use simple systems of linear equations to manipulate any point or set of points.
+It allows us to move, stretch, or even rotate a point or set of points.
+In the case of GIS, it is used to move raster data, a satellite image, to the correct location in the CRS coordinate space.

 ## Describing the Array Location (Define a Projection)
 In this example the coordinate reference system will be '+proj=latlong', which describes an equirectangular coordinate reference system with units of decimal degrees.
 Although `X` and `Y` seems relevant to understanding the location of cell values, `rasterio` instead uses affine transformations instead.
 Affine transforms uses matrix algebra to describe where a cell is located (translation) and what its resolution is (scale).
 [Review affine transformations](d_affine_trans_scale) and [see an example here](d_affine_trans).